thelonestander/Lones-soda-mod/README.md

 # Lones-coke-mod

- Adds many types of Coke flavors to the game, this is manily and additional mod to compliment the Mtn Dew mod.
+ Adds many types of Soda to the game I currently have

- Now includes Dr.Pepper!
+ Sprite
+ Coke
+ Yohoo
+ Dr.Pepper

+Meant to be used with https://github.com/goldendragon900/cdda-bn-mountain-dew mod as its in the same vein as my mod.